Everything You Need To Know About Job Interview Etiquette

 For the handshake, you want to be firm but not grip their hand too strongly.
 Make sure your hand isn’t limp.
-Pro tip: if you happen to be on the receiving end of a limp handshake, give their hand a gentle squeeze.
-This can prompt them to make their hand more firm.
+Pro tip: If you happen to be on the receiving end of a limp handshake, give their hand a gentle squeeze.
+This can prompt them to make their hand firmer.

 Make eye contact when you’re being asked and answering questions.
 This eye contact doesn’t need to be continuous or too intense.
 Use it strategically to indicate that you’re listening or to emphasize an important point.
 You want to convey to the interviewer that you are focused on them and very much in the moment.

 Some interviews may be conducted over a meal.
 All the basics of how to be polite at the table apply here:

 If your meal arrives first, wait to eat until others have received their food as well.